Planning Scheme Amendments

 For more information about amendments and the steps involved visit: Department of Environment, Land, Water & Planning.

 Privately requested amendments include a fee to the applicant and, if supported by Council, usually take one or two years to be finalised.

 Please refer to our Privately Sponsored Planning Scheme Amendment Policy for details on fees, charges and timelines.

 Making a submission to an amendment

 Submissions to an amendment must be received by the last day of exhibition.
-Your submission can be:
+Your submission must be in writing and can be:

-- In writing and sent to the City of Greater Bendigo, Planning Department, PO Box 733, Bendigo 3552
+- Mailed to City of Greater Bendigo, Planning Department, PO Box 733, Bendigo 3552

 - Emailed to [email protected]